Christian Care Center of Bristol reports seventh COVID-19 death

 “As we celebrate [the recoveries], we recognize with caution that this virus is still lurking in our community and it could visit us again as it is visiting all businesses in the Tri-Cities,” Skaggs said.

-She said that Christian Care is “continuing to test residents and staff per the Tennessee Department of Health and CDC guidelines.”
+She said that Christian Care continues to test residents and staff per the Tennessee Department of Health and Centers for Disease Control guidelines.

 Concerned about COVID-19?